cosenal/cosenal.github.io/resume.md

 _Summer '11_

-Built an for the porting of Akregator (KDE feed reader) to the storage service introduced in KDE4.
+Built a component for the porting of the KDE feed reader Akregator to the storage service Akonadi introduced in KDE 4.

 Teaching assistant